samvera-labs/newspaper_works/README.md

 For more information on derivatives, see the [wiki](https://github.com/marriott-library/newspaper_works/wiki/Image-Format-and-Derivative-Notes).

-# Developing, Testing, & Contributing
+# Developing, Testing, and Contributing

 Detailed information regarding development and testing environments setup and configuration can be found [here](https://github.com/marriott-library/newspaper_works/wiki/Installing,-Developing,-and-Testing)

 A Vagrant VM is available for users and developers to quickly and easily deploy the latest NewspaperWorks codebase using Vagrant and VirtualBox.
 See [samvera-newspapers-vagrant](https://github.com/marriott-library/samvera-newspapers-vagrant) for more.

-Additionally, the [NewspaperWorks Demo Site](https://newspaperworks.digitalnewspapers.org/) is available for those interested in testing out NewspaperWorks as deployed in a vanilla Hyrax application. (**NOTE:** The demo site may not be running the latest release of Newspapers_Works.)
+Additionally, the [NewspaperWorks Demo Site](https://newspaperworks.digitalnewspapers.org/) is available for those interested in testing out NewspaperWorks as deployed in a vanilla Hyrax application. (**NOTE:** The demo site may not be running the latest release of NewspaperWorks.)

 ## Contributing